bikefittr.com

 Common issues and their comfort/performance implications:

-Symptom Likely Cause Solution Direction
+Symptom Likely Cause Angle to Check Solution Direction

 Step 3: Make Incremental Changes

-• Saddle fore/aft: 5mm changes
+• Saddle fore/aft: 5 mm changes (affects hip angle and KOPS)

 Step 4: Test Under Race Conditions